reasoned-ai/norm/docs/index.rst

     JayWalk{p: Person, r: Road} :-
         WalkAcross(p, r) & !(On(p, ?z) & ZebraCross(z))

-Jay walk is a new concept that we need to detect for Autonomous Driving Vehicle.
-Supervised deep learning approach requires significant labeling efforts to build a high quality dataset which can be expensive.
+Jaywalk is a new concept that we need to detect for Autonomous Driving Vehicle.
+Supervised deep learning approach requires significant labeling efforts to build a high-quality dataset which can be expensive.
 Existing transfer learning approach allows us to use intermediate layers of a network built for other concepts to fit JayWalk.
 However, this does not work well if other concepts do not share common aspects or the new concept involves complicated relations with others.
 With Norm, one can compose a new concept intuitively even without knowing how neural networks